DreadBoy/the-great-awakening/source/session-notes/index.md

 *Note: Since sessions are in Slovenian, some notes might be in Slovenian*

+## 27 - 4.
+10. 2019

+(Session where party attempts to retrieve green cube from Muertes Island)

 ## 26 - 13.
 9. 2019

 (Session where party fights soviets)